Rotator Mk1 - SARCNET

 • Click on the Tracking shortcut to start HAMLIB and Gpredict.

 • Note: The rotator emulates the AMSAT Easycomm II protocol.
 It permits Gpredict to set the AZ-EL angle of the rotator and it is the only rotator protocol which supports rotator position feedback, allowing Gpredict to display the rotator position as well.
-However, because the Arduino Pro Micro uses the USB port handshaking lines for resetting the microcontroller, the position feedback part does not work properly with HAMLIB on a Windows PC.
+However, because the Arduino Pro Micro uses the USB port handshaking lines for resetting the micro-controller, the position feedback part does not work properly with HAMLIB on a Windows PC.
 It works OK on Linux.
 While the rotator positioning will be OK the position display will not work.
 A work-around is to connect a USB to TTL serial adaptor board between the PC and the Pro Micro VCC, GND, TX and RX pins (remember to cross-connect the TX and RX lines).
 This board will power the Pro Micro from the PC.
 Then open the Arduino IDE and the rotator.ino file.
 Follow the instructions in the file to change the SerialPort from Serial to Serial1 and re-compile.

 Raspberry Pi Installation